Coding-Nandan/STEAM2023/Readme.md

 2)Working of the letters
   2.1)Letter S
 ?

    2.2)Letter T
-Making a working robot that raises its hands and forms the letter T using an Arduino board and servo motors is the concept behind T.The robot's final appearance resembles the letter T.
+Making a working robot that raises its hands and forms the letter T using an Arduino board and servo motors is the concept behind T.The robot's final appearance resembles the letter T
+.
    2.3)Letter E
 ?
    2.4)Letter A